 The TRP is being issued for maximum 2 years or until the expected graduation date.

-You can apply for a TRP for a job searching purpose.
-This document can be issued for a maximum 12 months period.
-In order to apply for this TRP, you will have to fill in the application on the MIGRIS system.
-Instead of the mediation letter from the University, you will be required to submit your graduation diploma.
-You can find a list of required documents and more information about the procedure here (section “I am a foreigner who has completed studies in Lithuania or a researcher who has completed research and experimental development work”).
+To apply, you must submit an application through the MIGRIS system and provide your graduation diploma.
+A full list of required documents and detailed information about the procedure can be found here (section “I am a foreigner who has completed studies in Lithuania or a researcher who has completed research and experimental development work”).

 You can find a law here, however, the fully updated document is available only in Lithuanian language.